ai-models/.github/profile/README.md

 We fit the role of 'pip' or 'npm' for AI models.

 Install a model once, use everywhere.
 Save huge amounts of disk space.
-Third party software wont need to manage independent code to download & install models.
+For developers, this means less code to manage for downloading and installing models.

 <p align='center'>
 <a href="https://aimodels.org"><strong>AIModels.org website</strong></a> -